km-kushmathur/multi-modal-rag-cheme/README.md

 ## Getting Started

 Follow these instructions to set up your development environment.
-This assumes you are operating in a Linux-based environment (such as Ubuntu or WSL).
+This assumes you are operating in a Linux-based environment such as Ubuntu (either natively or through WSL on Windows).

 1. Clone the repository:
 ```bash